-MALAKAI: One thing that I saw whilst the referendum was still happening was the yes vote posters being ripped out and, like, being spray painted on saying, 'No'.
-It just didn't feel like right for someone to do that.
+MALAKAI: One thing that I saw whilst the referendum was still happening was the yes for posters being ripped out and unlike being spray painted on saying no. It just didn't feel like right for someone to do that.

 SHANIA: Like as aboriginal, we didn't actually have a say in it.
-They had the say, they chose our decisions for us.
+They had to say, they chose our decisions for us.
 We didn't get to make them.